billpg/HashBack/README.md

 { "Stuff": "Nonsense" }
 ```

 That's basically it.
 It's like a password but very long and issued by the remote service.
 If anyone finds out what your Bearer token is they would be able to impersonate you, so it's important they go over secure channels only.
 Bearer tokens typically (but not always) have short life-times and you'd normally be given an expiry time along with the token itself.
-Cookies are a common variation of this.
+Cookies are a common variation of this method.

 ## The Exchange
+- "Hey Bob.
+I want to use your API but I need a Bearer token."
+- "Hey Alice.
+I've got this request for a Bearer token from someone claiming to be you."
+- "Bob, that was me.
+Here's proof."
+- "Thank you Alice.
+Here's your Bearer token."

 There are two participants in this exchange:
 - The **Caller** is requesting a Bearer token and publishes proof it made that request.
 - The **Issuer** checks the proof and issues that Bearer token back to the Caller.